-Mr. Cooray is a Fellow of the Life Underwriters Training Council, USA (LUTCF), Chartered Insurance Agency Manager (CIAM) and a Certified Manager of Financial Advisors, LIMRA, USA and CII (Award) on Financial Planning from the Chartered Institute, London.
-He holds an Executive Diploma in Business Administration from the University of Colombo.
-An internationally reputed speaker on life insurance, he was the first South Asian non-member to address the Million Dollar Round Table (MDRT), a prestigious international life insurance
+Mr. Cooray is a Fellow of the Life Underwriters Training Council, USA (LUTCF), Chartered Insurance Agency Manager (CIAM) and a Certified Manager of Financial Advisors, LIMRA, internationally reputed speaker on life insurance, convention

 At present, he serves on the Boards of Ceylinco Holdings PLC and Serene Resorts Limited.